jouvelot/VCG_Stable/README.md

-# VCGs
+# VCG Stable
-A CoQ/SSReflect formalization project of the General VCG mechanism and VCG for Search auction algorithm and their properties.
+A CoQ/SSReflect formalization project of the General VCG mechanism and VCG for Search auction algorithm and their properties (No positive tranfer, Rationality and (partial) Truthfulness).

 Start with the VCG_Search_as_General_VCG.v file to run the proof.
-Otherwise, comment out the Requires at the start of the General_VCG/mechanism.v file, if you only want to run this one.
+Otherwise, add the commented out Requires at the start of the
+General_VCG/mechanism.v file, if you only want to run this one.

 See file headers for proper description.

-Version for ITP 2021 short paper submission: "Towards a Generic CoQ Proof of the Truthfulness of Vickrey–Clarke–Groves Auctions for Search".
-For the ongoing project, see http://github.com/jouvelot/VCG.
+This formalization has been tested using the following running environment on MacOS :

+nix-shell -p coqPackages_8_12.coq -p coqPackages_8_12.mathcomp --run /Applications/Emacs.app/Contents/MacOS/Emacs

 Pierre Jouvelot, MINES ParisTech, PSL University, France